Manas20008/react-workshop-app/README.md

 🔑 JWT (JSON Web Tokens) – Authentication

+## 🛠️ Tech Stack
+- ⚛️ React – Frontend
+- 🖥️ Express.js – Backend server
+- 🍃 MongoDB – Database
+- 🔑 JWT (JSON Web Tokens) – Authentication

+---

-🙌 Contributing
+## 🙌 Contributing
 Contributions are always welcome!

-Fork the repo
+1. Fork the repo

-Create your feature branch (git checkout -b feature/new-feature)
+2. Create your feature branch (`git checkout -b feature/new-feature`)

-Commit changes (git commit -m 'Add new feature')
+3. Commit changes (`git commit -m 'Add new feature'`)

-Push to the branch (git push origin feature/new-feature)
+4. Push to the branch (`git push origin feature/new-feature`)

-Open a Pull Request
+5. Open a Pull Request

+---

-📜 License
+## 📜 License

-This project is open-source and available under the MIT License.
+This project is **open-source** and available under the MIT License.

+---

-⭐ Support
+## ⭐ Thanks
 Thanks for checking out this project!
-If you found it useful, don’t forget to star the repo.
-📜 License
-This project is open-source and available under the MIT License.

-💡 Thanks for checking out this project!
 If you found it useful, don’t forget to ⭐ star the repo.